MuckRock/documentcloud-ocrspace-addon/README.md

 # DocumentCloud OCRSpace Add-On

-OCR your documents using OCRSpace
+OCR your documents using OCRSpace.
+This Add-On only works on documents that are smaller than 5MB.

 <https://ocr.space>